Answer: When possible, teaching and examinations will be moved online (Staff Pages/Du&ja).

 - We continue to ensure that extra cleaning services continue.

 Work Temporarily from Home/Work Environment

-Answer: The manager of a department or unit or group must take into consideration how work is organised and how it needs to be conducted.
+Answer: Staff who can work from home should work from home.
+Read: The covid-19 efforts will continue to apply.
+The manager of a department or unit or group must take into consideration how work is organised and how it needs to be conducted.
 It is your immediate manager who decides whether work can be completed from home or from the workplace, full-time or part-time.
 It is important that immediate managers and their staff consider what is required for temporary work from home as well as the needs of the university, and together agree what will work for each respective department or unit or group.

 What this means is that decisions may not be the same since things differ within the university, and what is more, the needs of the individual person may also differ.

 Answer: Your employer has responsibility for your work environment, regardless of where you work.
 This means that your employer has main responsibility for your work environment when you are working from home.
 However, while formal responsibility remains unchanged, the Work Environment Act states that the employer and the employee must work together to develop a good work environment.